-The Public Health Law Center is a national non-profit organization of law and policy specialists that help health leaders, officials, and advocates use the law to advance public health.
-Founded in 2000, our organization today is a preeminent authority in U.S. public health policy and a respected legal resource for dozens of local, state, national and international health organizations.
-The center is located at William Mitchell College of Law, the largest law school in Minnesota and one of the top U.S. law schools in public interest law.
+The Public Health Law Center is a national nonprofit law and policy organization that help health leaders, officials, and advocates use the law to advance public health.
+Founded in 2000, our organization is a leader in U.S. public health policy, and a respected legal resource for dozens of local, state, national and international health organizations.
+The Center is located at William Mitchell College of Law in St. Paul, Minnesota.

 The Public Health Law Center’s mission is to improve public health through the power of law.